How Much Melatonin Should You Give a 2-Year-Old?

 It can also be very helpful for kids on the autism spectrum, or those who’ve been diagnosed with ADHD.
 Kids with these disorders are well-known to have a lot of trouble falling asleep, and studies have shown melatonin to be effective in shortening the time it takes them to fall asleep.

-If you’ve decided to use melatonin with your 2-year-old, dosage and timing is key.
+If you’ve decided to use a melatonin supplement with your 2-year-old, dosage and timing is key.

 Because melatonin is not approved by the FDA as a sleep aid in children, before you give it to your toddler, it is imperative that you talk it over with your pediatrician.
 Once you’ve gotten the go-ahead, start with the smallest dose possible.
 Most kids respond to 0.5 – 1 milligram.
 Start with 0.5, and see how your toddler does.
 You can increase by 0.5 milligrams every few days until you find the right dose.